gtezini/PCF/README.md

-# PCF
+# PCF - CPF / CNPJ
-PowerApps Component Framework repository
+PowerApps Component Framework for Dynamics 365

 This component was created to assist in the identification of individuals and legal entities in Brazil.
 It formats and validates the document number at the time of typing.